“We should send Angie.”

 I dedicated myself to being fluid.
 I decided to share my fears with the team and learned they weren’t expecting anything from me.
 Two of them had been to Guatemala on previous trips, and they weren’t worried I was “inexperienced”.
 For nearly everyone else, it turned out this was also their first mission trip.
 We decided to focus on our mission–LOVE–rather than on our expectations.
 I began to share with others this was my first mission trip and that I was nervous about it.
 I received incredible encouragement from so many people.

 We had an absolutely unforgettable week of serving the staff of Potter’s House.
 After first learning about the organization, those they impact and the various types of poverty they face, we traveled to a hotel for a staff retreat and prepared for everyone to arrive.
 In the lobby, we created a tunnel and cheered for each of the nearly 100 staff members as they came off the bus, kind of like you would see at a sports game.
-The next few days were filled food, games and songs.
+The next few days were filled with food, games and songs.
 Our team led worship twice a day.
 We played games involving marshmallows and toothpicks and trivia and shoes.
 At every meal and snack break, we got to know the staff and engaged in conversations that encouraged one another.
 We learned about telling God’s story, about our identity in Christ, about serving as singles in the Church.
 And we learned that the staff of Potter’s House felt immensely loved by our being there.

 We dealt with some unexpected challenges.
 We had to move rooms four times because of a gas leak in the hotel.
 Propresenter, the program we used to show song lyrics in Spanish on a large screen, crashed a few times.
 I messed up the timing of one of the rap songs I sang.
 We didn’t end up playing all of the games we wanted to play.
 We didn’t do all of the activities we wanted to do.
 And we didn’t get to visit the volcanoes, as we’d hoped.
 But throughout the week, I started my day trusting God and remembering to be fluid.
 I decided it was okay to say “I don’t know” when I didn’t know.
 I decided to trust His hand in everything.
 I’m so grateful I was able to not only experience His love but to share it too.
 You never know what God will do with your willingness to serve Him.